Bamberg-Breitenau Airfield

-The Bamberg-Breitenau Airfield (ICAO code: EDQA) is the special airfield of the Upper Franconian town of Bamberg, Germany.
+The Bamberg-Breitenau Airfield (ICAO code: EDQA) is an airfield of the Upper Franconian town of Bamberg, Germany.
 It was operated by the United States Army from 1945 to 2012 as Bamberg Army Airfield (ICAO code: ETEJ), but was already used mainly for civil air traffic at that time.
-Today, the airfield is approved for sport and business jets up to 10 t maximum take-off mass (MTOW), a refueling system is available.
+Today, the airfield is approved for sport and business jets up to 10,000 kg maximum take-off mass (MTOW), a refueling system is available.
 The airfield is operated by Stadtwerke Bamberg in cooperation with the Aero-Club Bamberg e.V., which is responsible for handling flight operations.